 Never Forever (2007), starring Jung-woo Ha and Vera Farmiga, was the first co-production between the United States and South Korea.
 Kim was subsequently nominated in the Best New Director category at the Motion Picture Association of Korea’s Daejong Film Awards (the Korean equivalent of the Academy Awards) and was awarded the Jury prize at the 2007 Deauville American Film Festival.

 Faces of Seoul (2009) premiered at the 66th annual Venice Film Festival, where Kim also served as a jury member.
 In 2018, Kim and L’Atelier des Cahiers published Seoul, Visages d’une Ville, a trilingual multimedia photo book essay based on the documentary.

 In 2016, Final Recipe was wide-released in China in more than 3,240 theaters.
 The Hollywood Reporter noted how the director "conjures a non-exotic piece out of a territory-trotting narrative, where every place is made to seem like home."
 Prior to its release, Final Recipe was selected as the opening film in the Culinary Cinema sections of the Berlin and San Sebastian international film festivals.

-Kim is widely recognized as an innovative instructor.
-She has taught at Harvard University, where in 2014 she received a Certificate of Teaching Excellence, and has conducted master classes around the world.
+Kim is widely recognized as an innovative instructor who uses media for social justice.
+She has taught at Harvard University as the first Asian woman at her department and was awarded a Certificate of Teaching Excellence in 2014.
 In 2018, Variety listed Kim as one of the “Top Teachers in Film, TV” noting Kim’s “keen understanding of the future of entertainment technology.”